201019-UiPath/training-code/3-Asp.Net Core/ShortNoted.md

         - TempData:
             - ViewBag and ViewData can only pass values from controller actions to View but cannot pass it from one controller to another.
             - TempData can pass the value from one controller to another allowing atleast 1 time read.
+            - TempData.Keep() -> this method will preserve the value of TempData for next read.
     - Strongly-typed
         - by using Models in the views which are called view-models
         - 1 view is tied to only 1 model